 8. Chia seed pudding

-Take 1/4 cup coconut milk, water, or dairy-free milk and mix in one tablespoon of chia seeds.
+Take 1/4 cup of coconut milk, water, or dairy-free milk and mix in one tablespoon of chia seeds.
 Shake well and let it sit overnight—top with fruit, nuts, or granola and a drizzle of maple syrup.

 9. Greek yogurt with fresh fruit and granola